balena-io-experimental/balena-wpe/README.md

 #### Capacitive touchscreen

-**Warning:** The PiTFT based on the `ft6x06_ts` kernel module is not currently supported out of the box on resin.io.
+**Warning:** The PiTFT based on the `ft6x06_ts` kernel module is not currently supported out of the box on balena.
 If your screen says "FT6206" at the back, it's probably one of those.

 | Key                              | Value